anothermimich/mimich_skeletyl/readme.md

 I did a hanwired [Bastardkb Skeletyl](https://github.com/Bastardkb/Skeletyl/tree/main), this is the qmk and vial implementation that i ended up with.

-The keymap are inspired in *??? sadly i forget the name of the original author*.
+The keymap are inspired in [Miryoku](https://github.com/manna-harbour/miryoku).

 Keyboard Maintainer: [Lu](https://github.com/anothermimich)